Building and maintaining a System of Intracellular Compartments: Master equation for de novo assembly of Golgi cisternae

 \end{small}

-Now, as per the master equation Eq.\eqref{eq:Master_final_sup}, we need to specify the dependence of the microscopic current on the number of fusion enzymes.
-As suggested above (and seen in Eq.\eqref{eq:markov_states}), some of the transition rates $k_{ij}$ depend on the cisternal size $M$.
+Now, as per the master equation Eq.\,\eqref{eq:Master_final_sup}, we need to specify the dependence of the microscopic current on the number of fusion enzymes.
+As suggested above (and seen in Eq.\,\eqref{eq:markov_states}), some of the transition rates $k_{ij}$ depend on the cisternal size $M$.
 This arises from two main sources: the first one is the availability of fusogens and cisternal docking sites for the fusion primed vesicles.
-For instance, the probability of being in state $|1\rangle$ given by Eq.\eqref{eqn:independence1} is conditioned on the availability of fusogens, with $k_z$ being the Poisson rate of finding fusogens.
+For instance, the probability of being in state $|1\rangle$ given by Eq.\,\eqref{eqn:independence1} is conditioned on the availability of fusogens, with $k_z$ being the Poisson rate of finding fusogens.
 The transition rate $k_{12}$ is taken to be proportional to the number of ``docking sites" $m$.
-Also, we have assumed that the probability of finding $m$ ``docking sites" on a cisterna of size $M$ for a given $k$ number of vesicles, $P_d(m|M,k)$, is generated via a Poisson point process \cite{Kelly1979}, i.e.,
+Also, we have assumed that the probability of finding $m$ ``docking sites" on a cisterna of size $M$ for a given $k$ number of vesicles, $P_d(m|M,k)$, is given via a Poisson point process \cite{Kelly1979}, i.e.,

+effectively making the transition rate $k_{12}$ cisternal size dependent.
 Here, $k_f^2$ is the ratio of effective ``docking'' and ``undocking'' rates and the $(M+1)$ term makes sure that the cisterna can evolve from zero size (we can also use a threshold instead of $1$ here).
-As before, we work in the limit $m \gg k$ and $\binom{m}{k} \gg k_f^2$ and the combinatorial factor can be neglected (hence, $k$ only sets the lower limit for sum over $m$).
-This also imposes the constraint, $k_\v > k_z$ and $k_p \, M > k_\v > k_z $, and as we will see, decides the saturation scale of the mean fusion kernel (see Eq.\,\eqref{eq:kernels_analyt_form2_full}).
+As before, we work in the limit $m \gg k$ and $\binom{m}{k} \gg k_f^2$ and the combinatorial factor can be neglected (hence $k$ only sets the lower limit for the sum over $m$).
+This also imposes the constraint, $k_\v > k_z$ and $k_p \, M > k_\v > k_z $ and as we will see, decides the saturation scale of the mean fusion kernel (see Eq.\,\eqref{eq:kernels_analyt_form2_full}).